veltzer/riddles-book/instances/complete_tree/README.txt

-definition: A complete tree is binary tree which is full in all of its level with the possible exception of the last level.
+definition: A complete tree is binary tree which is full in all of its levels with the possible exception of the last level.
 If the last level is not full then all of it's nodes must be to the left side of the tree.